 All georeferencing done by BNIA-JFI follows standards set by the Maryland State Geographic Information Committee.
 BNIA-JFI make every effort to ensure that all individual-record data are georeferenced in a manner that ensures an accurate geographic representation of that record.
 Depending on the source of data, BNIA-JFI either geocodes data based on addresses using ESRI street centerlines, projects data with XY coordinates, or matches records based on block and lot.
 For data files where address geocoding is neccessary, vigorous address cleaning is performed, to create a standardized street number/street direction/street name/street type entry.

 Several of the data and indicators cannot be shown as individual points or by address.
 These items can only be displayed by a larger geographic area to avoid violation of confidentiality laws.
-BNIA-JFI is obligated by federal and state law to protect the identities of those being studied.
+BNIA-JFI is obligated to comply with federal and state laws to protect privacy and identity.

 Rates reported as a function of population in Vital Signs use data available through the U.S. Census to normalize each year.
 Many indicators reported in Vital Signs come from 2000 Census data, 2010 Census data, and 2006-2010 American Community Survey data (5 year sub-city estimates) and are updated yearly at the City level through the American Community Survey (1 year City estimate) or other commercial sources, such as Claritas.